-If your purchase process is completed through e-commerce, for example, you need to be sure your pricing page is easy for leads to understand, the load-times on your checkout page are fast and that your payment process is flawless.
+If your purchase process is completed through e-commerce, for example, you need to be sure your pricing page is easy for leads to understand, the load times on your checkout page are fast and your payment process is flawless.
 Any hick-ups may cause the purchase to stall and the lead to go somewhere else to buy a comparable product.

 Measure, adjust and measure

 As it is with most sales and marketing efforts, a sales funnel is not a static process that you create once and never revisit it.
 On the contrary, it’s important that you continually measure conversion rates and identify weaknesses that need to be corrected.
 Buyers’ preferences continually change concerning how they approach purchasing decisions and what’s most important to them.
 To ensure continued success always be adjusting to keep current with your personas since they are the basis for your entire sales funnel.